CharlesLuxinger/file-scan-api/README.md

 # File Scan API

-A test project with the objective of checking some Github repository and returning the number of files and the number of lines per group of files.
+A test project with the objective of checking some Github repository and returning the number of bits and number of lines per group of type files.

 ## Running Api

-   Make sure Docker and Docker Compose are installed on your computer, and running:
+   Make sure Docker and Docker Compose are installed on your computer.

+    docker run -d --name api.fs.dev -p 9009:9009 charlesluxinger/file-scan-api

+   If you prefer run the local project, run at root project directory:

     docker-compose up -d

    The Api Swagger is available in:

     http://localhost:9009/api/v1/